Complete Guide: Installing Manjaro with Secure Boot Enabled

 links manjaro.org

-If you cannot make a network connection – various Broadcom and RALink based devices comes to mind – you need to mount the stick in a chroot and install the necessary drivers and then test it again.
+If you cannot make a network connection – various Broadcom and RALink-based devices come to mind – you need to mount the stick in a chroot, install the necessary drivers, and test it again.

 Installing minimal GUI

 The best GUI for this use case is LXDE.
-It is based on Openbox window manager and is well known for it’s stability.
+It is based on the Openbox window manager and is well known for its stability.

 Xorg and drivers